||Form 990: A Practical Guide|

 The user should begin by watching the streamed video segment, if any, or listening to the streamed audio segment, if any, for the chapter before reading the text.
 The user may wish to make notes of the most important concepts and any terms that are new.
 Next, the user should review the learning objectives at the beginning of the chapter and read the chapter.
 The user should work through each of the examples.
 After the user has studied each chapter, s/he should click on the link at the left to complete the interactive study questions.
 If the user answers a study question incorrectly, s/he should review the section of the text that is indicated at the end of the explanation to the study question to assure comprehension of the material.
 The user should review the learning objectives once more to consider achievement of the objectives.
 After the user has finished watching the streamed video, if any, or listening to the streamed audio, if any, and reading the text and working through the study questions, s/he may wish to review her/his notes and any sections of the text or video/audio, if any, that were difficult.
 When the user is ready, s/he should click on the link to the left to complete the quizzer.
 The user's CPE certificate will be provided immediately upon successful completion of the quizzer.

-This program is divided into four (4) chapters and a glossary.
+This program is divided into five (5) chapters.

 Chapter 1 explains how organizations attain tax-exempt status and provides detail on the steps necessary to prepare Form 1023.